 I moved to the UK at the age of 15, this set my life in a whole different direction.
-Things I took for granted like love, inclusion, acceptance, belonging… have now suddenly became unfulfilled needs.
+Things I took for granted like love, inclusion, acceptance, and belonging… have now suddenly become unfulfilled needs.

 Until that time I went quite deep in my spiritual journey, so I decided that I needed to learn more about the ins and outs of the human body.

 While waiting for my course to begin, I lived in a hostel in London for a year.
 This was a whole new experience.